-The large familv of thrushes (Turdidæ) is represented by the robin, mockingbird, cat-bird, and others.
-The wood thrush is the highest of the of birds. class The pervading color is cinnamon-brown, grading into olive on the rump, the breast blocked or marked with distinct spots.
+The large family of thrushes (Turdidæ) is represented by the robin, mockingbird, cat-bird, and others.
+The wood thrush is the highest of the class of birds.
+The pervading color is cinnamon-brown, grading into olive on the rump, the breast blocked or marked with distinct spots.
 They attain a length of eight inches, and are noted for their glorious powers of song, resembling the tinkling of a bell or the soft notes of a flute.
 The nest is found in low hollows, and contains four or five blue eggs.

-Fig. 320.-Bird architecture: Hanging tit and nest.
+FIG. 320.-Bird architecture : Hanging tit and nest.